Name Acquisition

 A Great Pitch, Missed Opportunities

 Client’s Challenge: The organization had access to the full $10,000 Google Grant but wasn’t capitalizing on it.
-Low-quality traffic, poor conversion alignment, and under-optimized landing experiences meant the campaign wasn’t driving meaningful donor growth.
+Low-quality traffic, poor conversion alignment, and under-optimized landing experiences meant their overall acquisition efforts were not driving meaningful donor growth.
 The opportunity was there — it just needed the right swing strategy.

 Reading the Stats to Get out of the Slump